SasaKuruppuarachchi/bottle_Level_Detector/README.md

 -  accounts for the tilt and adust the output accordingly.
 -  Shwows the actual liquid level and required 80% level

 ### Sample Images are added...
-Consider Contributing.
+Please consider Contributing.

 <img alt="Kalman" src="https://github.com/SasaKuruppuarachchi/bottle_Level_Detector/blob/main/run1.png" /></a>